Welcome to www.wetlands.ie. This website will try to bring you information about small freshwater wetlands in Ireland.

 There are thousands of wetlands in Ireland, scattered all over the country.
 Some are large and some are very small.
 Many of the larger and more “important” wetlands have been identified and singled out for special protection, for example, under the objectives of the Ramsar Convention.

-Ireland ratified the Ramsar Convention in 1985 and a total of 45 Irish wetlands, making up an area of almost 67,000 hectares (that’s the size of one-hundred Phoenix Parks!) in various parts of the country are specifically protected under the Ramsar Convention.
-If you would like to know some more about the World Wetlands Day, there is some great information about it on the Ramsar website, at this link.
+Ireland ratified the Ramsar Convention in 1985 and now a total of 45 Irish wetlands, making up an area of almost 67,000 hectares (that’s the size of one-hundred Phoenix Parks!) in various parts of the country are specifically protected under the Ramsar Convention.
+If you would like to know some more about the World Wetlands Day (2nd February every year), which is promoted by the Ramsar Convention organisation, there is some great information about it on the Ramsar website, at this link.
+In 2021, because of the pandemic restrictions there were very few face-to-face events organised on World Wetland Day.
+Hopefully, this website will bring you lots of news about the planned events in 2022 – remember the date – 2nd February 2022!

-But this website is not really concerned with larger, well protected wetlands.
-This site will focus on smaller, freshwater wetlands, which might not enjoy much protection by the authorities.
+This site will focus as much on smaller, less well-known freshwater wetlands, ones that might not enjoy very much attention or protection from the authorities.
 By ‘small’ we mean wetlands with an area of less than 10 hectares.
 There are a great many of these wetlands all over the country, making up an area much larger than the total area of the larger wetlands protected under Ramsar.
 So, smaller wetlands should be seen as important too!
 Because many of the smaller wetlands are not protected in any formal way, they are at risk from drainage, pollution, development of lands for construction, road-making, reclamation of farmland and inappropriate uses such as dumping sites for wastes.

 If you are interested in getting to know more about our wetlands and about their ecology and biodiversity you could check out the following publications.